ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 - L 9.2: We continued with [Termination of Finitely Branching Systems](https://hackmd.io/@alexhkurz/BkNlJ07IY) from the point of view of Types as Specifications and Proofs as Programs, known as **Curry Howard Correspondence**.

+- L 10.1: An interlude on Assignment 2.
+We discussed the design decisions behind the upgrade from LambdaNat2 to LambdaNat4.
+Details are available in the recording of the lecture.

 ### Coming up next

 - Week 10: Logic and Program Verification and Hoare Logic.